RHEMS-Japan/port-forward/Readme.md

 Variable | Description
 -------- | -----------
+NAME | If you include `FORWARD`, you can set it to any environment variable name you like.
+LOCAL_PORT | Port where container listens
-REMOTE_HOST | IP or address of the host you want to forward traffic to REMOTE_PORT | Port on remote host to forward traffic to LOCAL_PORT | Port where container listens
+REMOTE_HOST | IP or address of the host you want to forward traffic to REMOTE_PORT | Port on remote host to forward traffic to

 The `socat` process within the container will listen by default to port 80, use `-p`docker flag to map the port of the local machine where it will listen to traffic to be forwarded.